|Line boxes from AliExpress and eBay, 6 and 8 spool are perfect for organization.|

 Use only up to the strongest tippet your rod manufacture calls for, never go stronger.

-I choose the tippet size for fishing, the strongest the fish will allow and still take kebari.
+I choose the tippet size for fishing, the strongest the fish will allow.
 I work up in strength only due to the size of fish I am catching.
 I rarely use the largest tippet the manufacture calls for as I design my line system to catch fish within the suggested tippet size.
 I use at least a plus 1 meter line length for honryu and for keiryu or genryu to give myself enough room to fight fish and protect the tip sections of the rod.
 Using the strongest tippet strength is rarely a consideration as the Suimu are quality made rods that will handle fish sizes in that environment on light tippets.
 That's what makes them premium rods, the ability to pressure a light tippet and to be able to feel just how much pressure you can apply to the fish without breaking the tippet.

 The largest fish I have ever caught on a tenkara rod was on the 500 EX and I used .4 or the equivalent of 7x.
 The Suimu is a tactile rod, it allows you to feel the tippet strength and promotes the ability to pressure a tippet up to its breaking strength very well.
 I break off a few times when fishing light tippets like 7x however I could not catch big fish on heavier or larger size tippets.
 This is the beauty of the Suimu, quality tenkara rods that allow me to fight big fish on light tippets.

 For honryu, I start with .6mm and move up or down depending on the percentage of tippet break I am experiencing.
 If I am targeting large fish that are tippet shy, premium tippet is stealthy and I will go down to .6.
 The Suimu is very tactile and will help you recognize the tippet pressure and breaking point quite easily.
 Once you break off a couple of large fish, you begin to recognize just how much pressure you can apply to the system in order to pressure it to net.